At a Glance

 ✨Tip Number 1

 Network with professionals in the Occupational Health field.
-Attend local health and wellbeing events or join relevant online forums to connect with others in the industry.
-This can help you gain insights into the role and potentially lead to referrals.
+Attend local health and safety events or join relevant online forums to connect with others in the industry.
+This can help you learn about job openings and get insider information on what employers are looking for.

 ✨Tip Number 2

 Research the specific sectors that the company serves, such as education and healthcare.
-Understanding their unique challenges and requirements will allow you to tailor your conversations and demonstrate your knowledge during interviews.
+Tailor your conversations and networking efforts to demonstrate your understanding of their unique challenges and how you can contribute to their success.

 ✨Tip Number 3